cr-droid/Forensics-Analysis-Report/README.md

 ![Exhibit O – stegseek_dog.png](readme_images/stegseek_dog.png)

 **Description:**
-This exhibit shows the hashes (MD5 and SHA1) of the raw image file (.dd) created by Exterro FTK Imager from the USB storage device.
+This exhibit shows the StegSeek script being successful when executed on the dog.jpg file.
+The password and embedded filename are displayed, as well as the output file for the extracted data.

 ---